Samsung Galaxy Note 7: Issues with replacement phones

-In October 2016, several incidents occurred in which replacement Galaxy Note 7 phones still suffered from battery failure and combustion.
+In October 2016, several incidents occurred in which replacement Galaxy Note 7 phones still experienced battery failures and combustion.
 A Galaxy Note 7 owner in Kentucky was hospitalized with acute bronchitis due to smoke inhalation after his replacement device caught fire in the early morning of 4 October 2016.
 The owner told a local television station that he had received a text message not meant for him from a Samsung customer service representative, which read, "Just now got this.
 I can try and slow him down if we think it will matter, or we just let him do what he keeps threatening to do and see if he does it".

 On 5 October 2016, a Southwest Airlines flight preparing to depart from Louisville was evacuated before takeoff when a passenger's replacement Galaxy Note 7, obtained from an AT&T retail outlet, began smoking and popping as they were turning it off.
-Samsung stated that they were working with the airline to investigate the incident, but said they would be unable to confirm whether the device was a replacement until it was recovered.
+Samsung stated that it was working with the airline to investigate the incident, but said it would be unable to confirm whether the device was a replacement until it was recovered.

 On 7 October 2016, a third replacement phone in Minnesota reportedly caught fire in a similar manner.